ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 ## Merge to include

 Sometimes the work which has been done in a branch will be thrown away.
 You delete the branch, and everything is as if the branch never existed.
-If you don´t want to throw away your work, you probably have to bring the contents of your branch into the master branch.
-That´s what merge is for.
+If you don't want to throw away your work, you probably have to bring the contents of your branch into the master branch.
+That's what merge is for.
 All commits that have been made in your source branch have to be merged into your master branch.

 To merge any branch into your master branch, you have to